lelanthran/csl/src/README.md

-   apparently changes very often when *Lua* changes a major version number. *Lua* is more suited to running entire scripts from *C* rather than running individual functions (although it can do both, the latter it more involved).
+   apparently changes very often when *Lua* changes a major version number. *Lua* is more suited to running entire scripts from *C* rather than running individual functions (although it can do both, the latter is more involved).
 Since that is exactly what most programmers want from a scripting language this is no big deal.

    *Lua* has found quite a successful niche as the logic and event